darinz/DL/08_Generative_Models/01_gans.md

    - Maximize the probability of assigning the correct label to both real and generated samples.
 2. **Generator step:**
    - Minimize $`\log(1 - D(G(z)))`$ (or maximize $`\log D(G(z))`$ for better gradients).

+#### Geometric/Visual Explanation

+Imagine a forger (generator) trying to create fake paintings and an art expert (discriminator) trying to spot the fakes.
+Over time, both improve their skills, resulting in highly realistic forgeries.

 ### Pseudocode
 ```python